userfront/guide/all/guide/passthrough.md

 ::::: row
 :::: left

-Userfront forwards this information to your server based on your desired format, and optionally adds a `passthroughCode`.
+Userfront forwards this information to your old login system based on your desired format, and optionally adds a `passthroughCode`.
 ::::
 :::: right